hyper-neutrino/extending-brainfuck/README.md

 # extending-brainfuck
 The purpose of this project is to try to build up many layers of abstraction, all compiling down to Brainfuck, with the ultimate intention that Brainfuck will be able to be used for more complex things.

+### Preprocessor
+The preprocessor modifies code before anything can run it, except BF1, because BF1 literally does not care what you throw at it as long as your square brackets are balanced.
+Otherwise, the code is modified by the preprocessor first.

 ### BF1
 This is Brainfuck 1, the original Brainfuck.
 Here are the instructions: